JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Step:

-- Opened the dc-1 virtual machine details in Azure.
+- Open the dc-1 virtual machine details in Azure.
-- Located the public IP address for dc-1.
+- Locate the public IP address for dc-1.
-- Opened Remote Desktop Connection on the local computer.
+- Open Remote Desktop Connection on the local computer.
-- Entered the public IP address.
+- Enter the public IP address.
-- Entered the administrator credentials.
+- Type the administrator credentials.
-- Started the remote session.
+- Launch the remote desktop.

 Explanation:
  Remote Desktop provides administrative access to the server so configuration tasks can be completed directly inside the VM.